lorint/brick/README.md

 So when you run the whole thing you could navigate to https://localhost:3000/recipes, and see each recipe and also all the ingredients which it requires through its HMT.

-If either (or both) of the foreign keys were missing in the database, they could be added as an additional_reference.
+If either (or both) of the foreign keys were missing in the database, they could be added into additional_references.
 Say that the foreign key between Recipe and RecipeIngredient is missing.
 It can be provided by putting a line like this in an initialiser file:

     ::Brick.additional_references = [['recipe_ingredients', 'recipe_id', 'recipes']]

+Brick can auto-create its own initialiser file by doing `rails g brick:install`, and as part of the process automatically infers missing foreign key references.
+These suggestions can fill in the gaps where belongs_to and has_many associations could exist, but don't yet because of the missing foreign key.
+It does this based on finding column names that look like appropriate key names, and then makes a commented out suggestion if the data type also matches the primary key's type.
+By un-commenting the ones you would like (or perhaps even all of them), then to The Brick it will seem as if those foreign keys are present, and from there Rails will provide referential integrity.

+Myriad other settings can be found in `config/initializers/brick.rb`.

-If you'd like to have a set of migration files built out from an existing database, that can be done by running the generator `bin/rails g brick:migrations`.
-More detail is found below under the section "Autogenerate Migration Files".
+Some other fun generators exist as well -- if you'd like to have a set of migration files built out from an existing database, that can be done by running the generator `bin/rails g brick:migrations`.
+And similarly, models with `bin/rails g brick:models`.
+More detail is to be found below under 1.f and 1.g -- the various "Autogenerate ___ Files" sections.

-Brick can auto-create such an initialiser file, and often infer these kinds of useful references to fill in the gaps for missing foreign keys.
-These suggestions are left commented out initially, so very easily brought into play by editing that file.
-Myriad settings are avaiable therein.

 ## Table of Contents